Rurouni Kenshin: The Final: Production

-Following the "Kyoto arc" duology films from the series, director Keishi Otomo noted there are also circumstances in which my own projects were progressing in various ways.
-So, first of all, they had the staff take the lead and proceed.
-Otomo started around the spring of 2018.
+Following the "Kyoto arc" duology films from the series, director Keishi Ōtomo noted there are also circumstances in which my own projects were progressing in various ways.
+So, first of all, they had the staff take the lead and proceed. Ōtomo started around the spring of 2018.
 He may have had to enter for a while.
 The script was quite difficult according to the director.
 In order to do that, I thought that in The Final, he had to draw Yukishiro Tomoe firmly.
 On the other hand, in this The Final, a doll that resembles Kaoru appears.
-He added it makes Kaoru think she is dead and pushes Kenshin into despair.
-Otomo thinks that it can be expressed without problems if it is a manga, but it is very difficult when it comes to live-action video.
-When thinking about it, Otomo thought that Enishi and Kenshin would fight for a woman named Tomoe, and that feeling was very strong.
+He added it makes Kaoru think she is dead and pushes Kenshin into despair. Ōtomo thinks that it can be expressed without problems if it is a manga, but it is very difficult when it comes to live-action video.
+When thinking about it, Ōtomo thought that Enishi and Kenshin would fight for a woman named Tomoe, and that feeling was very strong.
 For Kenshin, Tomoe is a destined person and the only woman he loves which raised the tragic relationship between Kenhsin and Enishi.
-With such a part as the axis, a series of transcendental actions.
-Otomo's writing the script while having the idea of "let's compete with action as much as possible".
+With such a part as the axis, a series of transcendental actions. Ōtomo's writing the script while having the idea of "let's compete with action as much as possible".
 In contrast to The Beginning, The Final has a Japanese-Western eclectic feel in the Meiji era, so the places with that atmosphere are a little limited.

 Although based on the Jinchu arc from Rurouni Kenshin, Takeru Satoh explained in December 2020 that the movie would be different from the source material.
 He stated that he was worried whether manga author Nobuhiro Watsuki would like the film since it contains an original story.
 However, Watsuki sent him a letter in response that he was able to feel fully immersed in the world of the film.
 Satoh was relieved to hear Watsuki's thoughts on the film.
 The main theme of The Final is how Kenshin will live in the future.
 Satoh stated it was important for the movie to settle the fight against the edge, in regard to Kenshin's redemption.
 He further claims the highlight is the way of life of Kenshin.